Millwright: Before the modern era

 Originally, millwrights were specialized carpenters who completely designed and constructed mills.
-Having a working knowledge of driveshafts, bearings, gearing and mechanical belts, they executed every type of engineering operation in the construction of these mills.
+Having a working knowledge of drive shafts, bearings, gearing and mechanical belts, they executed every type of engineering operation in the construction of these mills.
 They designed the patterns of the water wheel systems, carved their gear mechanisms, and finally erected the mill machines.

 In the Hellenistic period, Greek millwrights invented the two main components of watermills, the waterwheel and toothed gearing.
 Greeks, along with the Romans, were the first to operate undershot, overshot and breastshot waterwheel mills.

 Muslim millwrights adopted the Greek watermill technology from the Byzantine Empire, where it had been applied for centuries in those provinces conquered by the Muslims.
 They used several solutions to achieve the maximum output from watermills, by either mounting them to piers of bridges to take advantage of the increased flow or by using a shipmill, a type of watermill powered by water wheels mounted on the sides of ships moored in midstream.

-In Medieval Europe, millwrights built the first industrial mills which introduced new innovative uses of waterpower.
+In medieval Europe, millwrights built the first industrial mills which introduced new innovative uses of waterpower.
 A survey of the types introduced in Western Europe was conducted by Adam Robert Lucas.

 In China, in the late 14th century, the millwrights were known as jiang and kong (a special term for artisan-engineers) and existed at an early age.
 They learned their craft on the shop floor, in a kind of apprenticeship scheme.

 Sir William Fairbairn, a millwright of the late 19th century, wrote in his "Treatise on Mills and Millwork", "...the millwright of the late centuries was an itinerant engineer and mechanic of high reputation.
 He could handle the axe, the hammer, and the plane with equal skill and precision...he could set out and cut in the furrows of a millstone with an accuracy equal or superior to that of the miller himself."